danieljordanviray/danieljordanviray.github.io/_posts/2025-06-22-Deploying-a-Deep-Learning-Model-as-a-Public-Web-Application.md

     If you only need to load model weights and optimizer state, use the safe `Learner.load` instead. warn("load_learner` uses Python's insecure pickle module, which can execute malicious arbitrary code when loading.
 Only load files you trust.\nIf you only need to load model weights and optimizer state, use the safe `Learner.load` instead.")

+Apply model on sample images to return probabilities of image classification:

 ```python
 learn.predict(im_car)